ShootProof/recruiting-front-end/README.md

 the data structure as-is, or have a function transform the data structure into some other structure, but treat the test data as a given.

-- This exercise should not take you more than three hours to complete
+- This exercise should take you a few hours to complete, and you are encouraged to take as much time as you feel is necessary.
-- Feel free to make this component as cool/interesting as you'd like, as long as it meets the technical requirements
+- Feel free to make this component as cool/interesting as you'd like, as long as it meets the technical requirements.
+This is your opportunity to show off your skills and knowledge.
-- You may use a JavaScript framework of your choice, or no framework &mdash;
-  the choice is up to you
-- However, you must not rely on a module or library that already provides a similar tree component
+- We'd prefer to see usage of a modern component-based JavaScript framework of your choice (React, Vue, Angular, etc.), but we will consider vanilla submissions as well
+- You should utilize ES6+ syntax (or Typescript) targeting modern browsers
+- You should avoid using any runtime dependencies which provide a similar tree-like structure
-- Your solution should be coded with reusability in mind
+- Your solution should be coded with reusability and maintainability in mind.
+We'd like to see what your code would look like in a production-like environment.
-- Submit a working set of code (ZIP, tarball, or link to JSFiddle, Plunker, GitHub pull request, etc.)
+- We'd prefer you to submit the exercise as a pull request to this repository, but will also accept a .ZIP archive or link to an online code editor (JSFiddle, etc.)
   - A working, compiled set of code in a single directory that can be opened in a browser
+  - Instructions for running any build or test steps, as well as any clarification or justification you'd like to provide
   - All source code

-# Technical Requirements
+# Functional Requirements

 - A complete submission will:
   - Only show the expander UI element for nodes that contain children